“A ‘Lead Magnet’ is an offer (bribe, value) which you offer in return for an email subscription.”

 And here is how I used this technique in my previously mentioned blog post:

 You can see an example of one such LeadBox by clicking on this link (also works on mobile) for my WordPress guide eBook.

 - 107 views & 58 readers opt-in: That’s a 54% conversion rate (i.e. amazing).

 Don’t forget that these conversions are happening within the blog post and are hyper-targeted.

 This was my first experience with offering a LeadMagnet within a blog post, and it worked great.
 If you haven’t yet started doing it, you should start right away.

-In my case, I offered a .pdf of the same list, but in your case you can offer something extra.
-Maybe few more tools that are not listed, or a related eBook.
+In my case, I offered a .pdf of the same list, but in your case, you can offer something extra.
+Maybe a few more tools that are not listed, or a related eBook.
 The possibilities are endless, and you can use it to sky-rocket your email opt-in list for hyper-targeted subscribers.

 Do let me know how you like the idea of offering a lead magnet within blog articles.
 Are you using this technique or planning to use it now?
 What other value propositions can we offer as a lead magnet within a blog post?
 Join the discussion in the comments below.

 Subscribe on YouTube